Martial law in Poland: Crisis; debt, rationing and shortages (1976–1981)

-On 6 September 1980, Gierek was dismissed from his office, expelled from the Polish United Workers' Party (possibly under the pressure from the Soviet Union) and falsely charged with corruption.
+On 6 September 1980, Gierek was dismissed from his office, expelled from the Polish United Workers' Party (possibly under pressure from the Soviet Union) and falsely charged with corruption.
 A year later, on 10 September 1981, the Soviet authorities informed the Polish government that in connection with the prevailing situation in Poland the USSR would cut oil supply to Poland by 64% and gas by 47%.
 The import of diesel from the Soviet Union was terminated immediately.
 This action was intended to force the Polish communist authorities to suppress the demonstrations and dissolve Solidarity.
 The situation was already dire and gradually worsened, which only fueled anti-communist sentiment.
 A civil war was hanging by a thread.

-In 1981, Poland notified Club de Paris (a group of Western-European central banks) about its insolvency, which caught the attention of the entire world.
+In 1981, Poland notified the Paris Club about its insolvency, which caught the attention of the entire world.

 Introduction, restrictions, patrols

 Secret preparations and provocation

 General Jaruzelski was determined to suppress any opposition along with the Solidarity Movement.

 After the short tenure of Stanisław Kania, General and Minister of Defence Wojciech Jaruzelski was chosen as the new first secretary.
 Before assuming office, Jaruzelski ordered the Polish General Staff to update plans for nationwide martial law on 22 October 1980.
 In November 1980, the Ministry of Internal Affairs planned to potentially facilitate thousands of oppositionists in state prisons and places of internment.

 On 5 December 1980, Kania spoke of the preparations relating to martial law at the Warsaw Pact Summit in Moscow.
 He presented his own view of how to weaken Solidarity and insisted that a "psychological-operational method" would be most appropriate to prevent violence.
-This method entailed strong propaganda against the movement and deploying secret services (SB) to go undercover and infiltrate Solidarity headquarters in the hope of creating internal conflicts within the opposition.
+This method included strong propaganda against the movement and deploying secret services (SB) to go undercover and infiltrate Solidarity headquarters in the hope of creating internal conflicts within the opposition.
 General Jaruzelski was not fully satisfied with the plan, and, in case of failure, already planned radical actions involving the army.
 Stanisław Kania warned Brezhnev that an armed intervention from the Soviet side to aid Jaruzelski would be met "with a violent reaction, or even with a national uprising" that would shake the politics of the Eastern Bloc.

 Zbigniew Brzezinski, chief security advisor to US president Jimmy Carter, stated that if the Soviet Union undertook an armed intervention in Poland, the US would strike back in a riposte manner.
 According to historian and publicist Paul Kengor, then-US president Ronald Reagan considered sending American troops to Poland to scare off the Soviets.
 This claim was not supported by Brzezinski nor by Richard Pipes from Harvard University.
 Kengor then elaborated that Reagan eventually abandoned the plan after he was convinced by his own advisors that the US army stationed across Europe was less capable and much weaker than the Soviet forces.
 The United States eventually struck back with economic sanctions against Poland and the USSR.

 A censored regional newspaper that reported about the Bydgoszcz events, in which the militia abused Solidarity members.
 The censorship was to prevent the slander of state services.